 - Knowing where you’re positioned at the moment.

-- Understanding your audience – what are its goals, challenges and needs?
+- Understanding your developer personas – what are its goals, challenges and needs?

 - Identifying your competition, including knowing how they’re positioned and what makes them different.